ian-barnes/ian-barnes.github.io/index.md

 Bio
 ---

-I was born in 1963 in Sydney, Australia, where I went to Middle Harbour Public School, Neutral Bay Public School and North Sydney Boys High School.
+I was born in 1963 in Sydney, where I went to Middle Harbour Public School, Neutral Bay Public School and North Sydney Boys High School.
 In 1969 my family spent a year in Tübingen and London, and in 1975-76 a year in New Haven.

 I studied pure mathematics and computer science at the Australian National University.
 My doctorate was in applied mathematics, modelling the geometry of